 - Reports reviewed and approved by American board certified (DABT) and European Registered Toxicologists (ERT) with extensive experience in regulatory toxicology.

 - Global delivery of 1500+ EMA compliant PDE/ADE reports, 750+ OEL reports and 650+ combined PDE/OEL reports.

 - Robust quality control checks right from document compilation to sign-off stages

 - Quick turnaround time for PDE and OEL reports as per client’s timelines

-Over the years, Freyr toxicologists have developed and delivered more than 1000 high quality PDE/OEL reports/monographs in compliance with the EMA, ANVISA, and other specific Health Authority (HA) guidelines.
-These PDE reports Freyr has developed are related to oral, parenteral, inhalation, topical and some of the uncommon routes, like, ophthalmic and otic a nd have also undergone many GMP inspections and critical evaluations at our client facilities.
+Over the years, Freyr toxicologists have developed and delivered more than 1500 high-quality PDE/ADE reports/monographs in compliance with the EMA, ISPE, ASTM, and other country-specific guidelines.
+Freyr toxicologist has developed PDE/ADE reports for oral, parenteral, inhalation, topical and some of the uncommon routes, like, ophthalmic and otic which have undergone strict scrutiny during GMP inspections and critical evaluations even by in-house toxicologists of our clients.